 For most interpreters, the conditions working remotely will be very similar to those at the venue.
 In some cases they may even find it easier as they can create the most comfortable conditions for themselves.
 And if they prefer to see what is going on while they are interpreting, they can stream the video of the event they are interpreting using the AV console, giving them the full context they need to deliver quality interpretation.

 3. How do you ensure smooth communication with remote interpreters?

-5. Do interpreters need professional microphones?
+5. Do the interpreters need professional quality microphones?

 Professional quality microphones are not necessary, but we do recommend that interpreters test their microphone with our system to hear how the audio will sound for listeners.